threefoldtech/tfchain/docs/misc/adding_validators.md

    - **keys**: Use previously generated aura and gran hex public keys.
      - **aura**: Manually enter the hex public key of the sr25519 key

      - **gran**: Manually enter the hex public key of the ed25519 key

    - **proof**: Set to `0x00`.

 7. Submit the transaction.
 Once the session keys are set on-chain, your validator will be recognized by the network.

-### 4.3 Governance Consideration

-In some cases, the TFChain network may require a governance proposal to add the validator node.
-If you encounter this, submit a council motion to add the validator node to the validator set.

 ## 5. Submit a Council Motion to Add Validator